Skip to content

 Table check (--tables / --tables-file)

-For each database that passed the database check, XtraBackup decides which tables to copy.
-The table check uses either --tables or --tables-file:
+For each database that cleared the first stage, XtraBackup chooses tables via --tables or --tables-file:

-• --tables-file: You supply a path to a file with one database.table per line (exact match, no regex).
-XtraBackup copies only the tables named in the file.
-Any database that has tables in the file is limited to those tables, even if that database is also in --databases.
+• --tables-file: Supply a path to a file with one exact database.table per line (no regex).
+Any database named in this file is limited to those tables—even if --databases also lists that database.

-When both --databases and --tables-file are used: databases in --databases are included, but for any database that also has tables in the file, only the tables in the file are copied (not all tables in that database).
-When only --databases is used (no --tables-file): every table in each listed database is copied.
+With both --databases and --tables-file: listed databases are eligible, but for any database also named in the file, only the tables in the file are copied.
+With --databases alone: every table in each listed database is copied.

 Solution: combine specific tables and whole databases

-• Case 1: xtrabackup --backup --tables="testdb.table1" --databases="mysql"testdb is not in --databases, so the database is skipped.
-No tables from testdb are included.
+• Case 1: xtrabackup --backup --tables="testdb.table1" --databases="mysql"testdb never enters the database filter, so nothing from testdb arrives.

 testdb.table1